bordumb/radicle-grants/docs/grants_proposal_discussion.md

-> This is the official draft and [Snapshot poll](NEW-LINK-GOES-HERE) for the Radicle Grants Program proposal.
+> This is the official draft and [Snapshot poll](https://snapshot.org/#/gov.radicle.eth/proposal/0xe9158c0e656918f207f76af0b05feefce2cf07c02e582944825373eebd4ddaff) for the Radicle Grants Program proposal.
 With this post, the proposal has entered the third phase of the governance process.
 >
->Please formally review the proposal and [vote in the Snapshot poll](NEW-LINK-GOES-HERE) by 🚨**HH:mm CET - DAY, DATE** 🚨
+>Please formally review the proposal and [vote in the Snapshot poll](https://snapshot.org/#/gov.radicle.eth/proposal/0xe9158c0e656918f207f76af0b05feefce2cf07c02e582944825373eebd4ddaff) by 🚨**17:00 CET - Thursday, November 25** 🚨

 # **Functional Description**